Twin Cities Top Real Estate Trends for 2013

 Real Estate Housing Predictions According to HousingWire

-100 Housing Economist Predictions of Top Real Estate Trends for 2013: A Quick Summary
+100 Housing Economist Predictions for what will Trend in Real Estate during 2013: A Quick Summary

 If one was to take a median forecast of more than 100 housing economists and analysts predicted in this past December’s survey that Minneapolis home prices will increase this year, it tallies to a 3% gain in 2013.
 The median forecast also calls for home prices to rise nationally by 23% through 2017.
 Even the most favorable respondent in last year's 2011 survey may have underestimated the final 2012 home price gain.
 A full report will be tabulated and released by Standard & Poor’s late February.